shivan-s/shivan.xyz/content/resume/_index.md

 ## Employment History

+### Web Developer - EyeSpace Lenses (March 2022-)

+Web Developer working on a web client for manufacturing and distribution of speciality contact lenses.
+Technologies used include Node and Svelte.

 ### Freelance – Padula Institute (April 2022-August 2022)

 Freelance Software Developer using Python to create a proof of concept for vision testing equipment.
 This is essentially an minimal viable product.